CTEC3905-2022/lab-materials/lab-03.md

 Markdown is a simple text format that easily converts to HTML.
 > These lab materials are also written using markdown - see [github](https://github.com/CTEC3905-2022/lab-materials)

-The `readme.md` file contains an index for the solutions, currently only the solutions for the first two labs have been released.
+The `readme.md` file contains an index for the solutions.
-In future weeks, we will add more example code to the repository and more links here.

 ## Cloning from github